The Human League: 1980s: Lineup changes and rise in popularity

 After Hysteria, the group found themselves in creative stagnation, struggling to record material to follow up on their previous successes.
 Key songwriter Jo Callis departed, replaced by drummer Jim Russell.
 Bob Last quit as manager and was not replaced.
-In 1985, the band spent several months working on a new album with producer Colin Thurston (who had produced the first two Duran Duran albums), but yet more clashes in the recording studio ensued and the project was shelved in September 1985.
+In 1985, the band spent several months working on a new album with producer Colin Thurston (who had produced "I Don't Depend on You", Reproduction, and the first two Duran Duran albums), but yet more clashes in the recording studio ensued and the project was shelved in September 1985.

 Worried by the lack of progress with their most profitable act, Virgin paired the Human League up with American R&B producers Jimmy Jam and Terry Lewis, who had a proven track record with Janet Jackson, the SOS Band, Alexander O'Neal, and Cherelle.
 Jam and Lewis had expressed an interest in working with the band after hearing their US releases.
 Virgin flew the entire band to Minneapolis.
 The four-month-long recording sessions were beset with creative disputes, with Jam and Lewis having preconceived ideas on how they wanted the album to sound, rejecting most of the band's material (which would cost the band considerable loss of royalty income).
-The band eventually quit the sessions early amidst creative acrimony, although the personal relationships had actually been good.

 The final result of the sessions was the Crash album.
 The album featured much material written by the Jam and Lewis team, and showcased their Yamaha DX7-led sound.
 It had a US No. 1 single, "Human" (No. 8 in the UK), but other singles performed relatively poorly.
 The album, while making the Top 10 in the UK, was not as popular as previous releases.
 Disheartened by being sidelined in Minneapolis and with the direction the band had taken, Adrian Wright left the band to work in film.
 Crash was generally more popular in the US and internationally than in the UK.
-The band toured in the UK and internationally in 1986 and 1987 to capitalise on their high profile at this time.
+The band toured in the UK and internationally in 1986 and 1987 to capitalise on their high-profile at this time.

 In 1987, Ian Burden also left the band.
 In November 1988, a greatest hits compilation album was released that reached No. 3 in UK.
 This was preceded by the release of the single "Love Is All That Matters" from Crash.

 In 1989, the band built their own studio in Sheffield, jointly funded by Oakey and a business development loan from Sheffield City Council.
-Oakey believed that if the band owned their own facilities it would cut down on the production costs of future albums, and the band could become more productive.